 Maha Jweied is Acting Deputy Counselor for the Access to Justice Initiative at the US Department of Justice where she oversees the office’s tribal justice and international work.
 Previously, she was a senior attorney-advisor at the US Commission on Civil Rights, a litigation associate at Arent Fox LLP, and spent time at Mizan Law Group for Human Rights, a legal aid office in Amman, Jordan.
 She served as a law clerk to Judge Shahabuddeen of the Appeals Chamber of the International Criminal Tribunal for the former Yugoslavia.
 Jweied received her J.D. from Columbia Law School, LL.M. from the London School of Economics, and B.A. from The George Washington University.

 Bob Bullock is a Senior Counsel for the Access to Justice Initiative at the US Department of Justice where he works on a range of issues related to civil legal aid and criminal indigent defense.
 He worked at the White House Office of Management and Budget (OMB) for six years on budget and policy issues related to criminal justice, among other things.
 Prior to joining the Federal government as a Presidential Management Fellow at the US Department of Housing and Urban Development (HUD).
 Prior to that, he was a civil Legal Services attorney in North Carolina and California, specializing in housing and consumer protection law.
-He received his master’s degree in public policy (M.P.P.) from UCLA, J.D. from UNC-Chapel Hill, and A.B. from Guilford College.
+He received his master's degree in public policy (M.P.P.) from UCLA, J.D. from UNC-Chapel Hill, and A.B. from Guilford College.

 Jenni Katzman is a Senior Counsel for the Access to Justice Initiative at the US Department of Justice where she works on indigent defense-related matters and oversees the immigration component of the work of the office.
 Prior to joining the Department, she was the National Voter Protection Counsel for Obama for America.
 Previously, Katzman was a litigation associate at the law firms of Skadden, Arps, Slate, Meagher & Flom LLP and Steptoe & Johnson LLP.
 Katzman also served as a law clerk to the Honorable Brian M. Cogan of the Eastern District of New York.
 She received her J.D. from Cornell Law School and her B.A. from Duke University.